codemod-com/codemod/crates/cli/README.md

 - **Podman**: Uses Podman for container execution
 - **Direct**: Runs commands directly on the host machine

-When using `runtime: direct`, commands execute with the same working directory as the `butterflow` CLI invocation.
+When using `runtime: direct`, commands execute with the same working directory as the `codemod` CLI invocation.
 Use the `$CODEMOD_PATH` environment variable to access files within the workflow bundle.

 ### Environment Variables